Trusted WordPress tutorials, when you need them most.

 Support – WordPress vs. Blogger

 Support is another critical factor to consider while choosing your blog platform.
-Check whether there is a reliable support system to help you out when you need it.
+You will want to check whether there is a reliable support system to help you out when you need it.

 Support Options in Blogger